 - 2M2O2 + 2H2O → O2 + 4MOH

 Alkali metal peroxides are used to produce other peroxides, bleaching, preparing perborate and purification of air in small spaces.

 It is prepared by heating potassium with excess oxygen or passing ozone through potassium hydroxide.
 It is an orange solid and paramagnetic.
 Superoxides of alkali metals are powerful oxidizing agents due to the release of hydrogen peroxide and oxygen in aqueous solution.

 2KO2 + 2 H2O → H2O2 + O2 + 2 KOH

 Sodium Carbonate – Na2CO3

 It is prepared by the Solvay process.
 Raw materials needed are brine, carbon dioxide and ammonia.
 Carbon dioxide is obtained by calcining limestone.
 Ammonia and carbon dioxide react to form ammonium bicarbonate, which is used to precipitate less soluble sodium bicarbonate from the aqueous solution using brine.

 On heating, bicarbonate produces sodium carbonate.
-Calcium oxide on treatment with water gives calcium hydroxide which on treating with the byproduct releases ammonia for reuse.
+Calcium oxide, on treatment with water, gives calcium hydroxide, which on treatment with the byproduct, releases ammonia for reuse.